 Steve then organised a Pipe and Tabor Study Day and a Performance Day some weeks later.
 It was the first massed gathering of taborers in many years.

-Since then the festival has continued annually (almost) and visited Stroud, York, St Albans and Lichfield.
+Since then the festival has continued annually (almost) and visited Stroud, York, St Albans, Lichfield, Gloucester, Stony Stratford, Stratford-upon-Avon and Grantham.
+Peterborough awaits in 2025.

 Here are summary reports of the International Pipe and Tabor Festivals held since The Taborers Society was formed in 2005.